ByteSower/qnce-engine/wiki/Getting-Started.md

 # Getting Started with QNCE Engine

-Welcome to QNCE Engine!
-This guide will help you get up and running with creating interactive narratives using quantum-inspired mechanics.

-If you prefer a no-code path, start with the [Beginner Guide](Beginner-Guide).
+Welcome!
+This guide walks you from zero to a running story in minutes.
+Pick your path:

+- No code: Start with the [Beginner Guide](Beginner-Guide) to create and play a story from the terminal.
+- Light code: Follow this page for a tiny script or use the CLI-only flow below.

 ## 📦 Installation